WarningImHack3r/intellij-shadcn-plugin/README.md

 - ...and more!

 ## Usage

 Simply open the `shadcn/ui` tool window and start managing your components.
 If you don't see the tool window, you can open it from `View > Tool Windows > shadcn/ui`.
+**When adding or removing components, the tool window won't refresh automatically yet.
+You can refresh it by closing and reopening it.**

 ## Planned Features

+- Figure out a clean way to refresh the tool window automatically after adding or removing components
 - Add support for monorepos
 <!-- Plugin description end -->